Rodolfo Castro Player Props: Pirates vs. Dodgers

-On Monday, Rodolfo Castro (.071 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 10:10 PM ET.
+Rodolfo Castro -- .103 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Emmet Sheehan on the mound, on July 4 at 9:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Brewers.
+He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.

 Rodolfo Castro Game Info & Props vs. the Dodgers